ArmanToplaghatsyan/exam-next-arman/README.md

 # exam-next-arman
-This is exam bout users and post's pazge
+This is exam bout users and post's page